Alhanouf23/MITHAQ/README.md

 **Step	macOS	Windows**

+**Deployment Procedure for macOS**

+	1. Navigate to the Project Directory
+Open the Terminal and run:

+cd /your/path/to/the/project

+	2. Create a Virtual Environment
+Run the following command to create a virtual environment:

+python3 -m venv venv

+	3. Activate the Virtual Environment
+Use this command to activate the virtual environment:

+source ./venv/bin/activate

+	4. Install Required Dependencies
+Install all required dependencies by running:

+pip install -r requirements.txt

+	5. Launch the System
+Start the application by running:

+python -m uvicorn app.main:app --reload

+**Deployment Procedure for Windows**

-1. Navigate to Project Directory	cd /your/path/to/the/project	cd /your/path/to/the/project
+	1. Navigate to the Project Directory
+Open Command Prompt or PowerShell and run:

+cd /your/path/to/the/project

-2. Create Virtual Environment	python3 -m venv venv	python3 -m venv venv
+	2. Create a Virtual Environment
+Run the following command to create a virtual environment:

+python -m venv venv

-3. Activate Virtual Environment	source ./venv/bin/activate	.\venv\Scripts\activate
+	3. Activate the Virtual Environment
+Activate the virtual environment using this command:

+.\venv\Scripts\activate

+	4. Install Required Dependencies
+Install all required dependencies by running:

-4. Install Dependencies	pip install -r requirements.txt	pip install -r requirements.txt
+pip install -r requirements.txt

+	5. Launch the System
+Start the application by running:

-5. Launch System	python -m uvicorn app.main:app --reload	python -m uvicorn app.main:app --reload
+python -m uvicorn app.main:app --reload

 # Performance & Results